turkanamammadova/terraform-gcp-team3/README.md

 10. Use `mysql -u mammadova -h 35.196.102.47 -p team3db` command to connect from your VM machine to your database instance

-At this point, your wordpress should be UP and RUNNIN!!!
-YAAAAYYY!
+At this point, your wordpress should be UP and RUNNING!!!
-Note: Go to wordpress backend and customize your web page
+Note: Go to wordpress backend and customize your web page : )